Back

 15 hours$199

-This appraisal course focuses on practical appraisal report writing for residential properties, equipping you with skills to produce convincing reports by applying valuation procedures, grammar, and writing techniques to real-world case studies.
-Target Audience, it’s designed for individuals seeking to become Real Property Appraiser Trainees and those pursuing various levels of appraisal licensing and certification.
-Core Content, this appraisal course reviews and covers the following key aspects of the appraisal process:
+This appraisal course focuses on practical appraisal report writing for residential properties, equipping you with skills to produce convincing reports by applying valuation procedures, grammar, and report writing techniques to real-world case studies.

 RESIDENTIAL SALES COMPARISON and INCOME APPROACH